M66B/FairEmail/FAQ.md

 Email address [chips](https://material.io/design/components/chips.html) look nice, but cannot be edited, which is quite inconvenient when you made a typo in an email address.

+Note that FairEmail will select the address only when long pressing an address, which makes it easy to delete an address.

 Chips are not suitable for showing in a list and since the message header in a list should look similar to the message header of the message view it is not an option to use chips for viewing messages.